-On October 1947, the Governor-General of Pakistan, Jinnah, named him as a special envoy and sent him to Saudi Arabia and the Islamic world to introduce Pakistan and clarify the reasons for its formation, to familiarize the Muslim countries with their internal problems and to obtain the moral and financial support from the brother countries.
+In October 1947, the Governor-General of Pakistan, Jinnah, named him as a special envoy and sent him to Saudi Arabia.
+The Islamic world to introduce Pakistan and clarify the reasons for its formation, to familiarize.
+The Muslim countries with their internal problems, and to obtain the moral and financial support from the brother countries.
 Feroz Khan carried out the task he was given in a good manner.

 Governor-General of East Bengal

 Feroz Khan took an oath from Chief Justice Munir on 16 December 1957 and formed a coalition government.
-At this period, Khan entered into difficult but fruitful talks with Muscat and Oman for Gwadar’s accession at a price of US$ 3 million (current worth US$ 25,503,380.28), which was annexed to the Pakistan Federation on 8 September 1958.
+At this period, Khan entered into difficult but fruitful talks with Muscat and Oman for Gwadar’s accession.
+At a price of US$ 3 million (current worth US$ 25,503,380.28).
+Which annexed to the Pakistan Federation on 8 September 1958.